doytsujin/ok-spark-scala-strategy/README.md

 #### Custom Implementation

-For specific use cases or when using data sources without direct Spark integration, you might need to implement a custom CDC mechanism.
+For specific use cases or when using data sources without direct Spark integration, I might need to implement a custom CDC mechanism.
 This could involve reading from a log table, timestamp-based querying, or using APIs provided by the source database to fetch changes and then processing them with PySpark.

 ```python
 # Example of timestamp-based querying for changes